carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > > ~~~
 > > {: .output}
 > > From this point it is possible to explore the content of the container.
 For example the command `which clustalo` will provide the location of the program.
-> > There is no `/data` directory as it was created "on the fly" in previous commands when
+> > There is no `/data` directory as it was created "on the fly" in previous commands when sharing a directory.
 > {: .solution}
 {: .challenge}